 HanesBrands (HBI) Gains But Lags Market: What You Should Know

-Coming into today, shares of the underwear, T-shirt and sock maker had lost 5.41% in the past month.
-In that same time, the Consumer Discretionary sector lost 6.46%, while the S&P 500 lost 0.91%.
+Coming into today, shares of the underwear, T-shirt and sock maker had lost 5.43% in the past month.
+In that same time, the Consumer Discretionary sector lost 3.13%, while the S&P 500 gained 0.87%.

-HanesBrands will be looking to display strength as it nears its next earnings release.
+Investors will be hoping for strength from HanesBrands as it approaches its next earnings release.
 In that report, analysts expect HanesBrands to post earnings of $0.43 per share.
 This would mark year-over-year growth of 13.16%.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $1.75 billion, down 2.96% from the year-ago period.
+Meanwhile, our latest consensus estimate is calling for revenue of $1.75 billion, down 2.96% from the prior-year quarter.

 Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $1.82 per share and revenue of $6.8 billion.
 These totals would mark changes of +25.52% and +2%, respectively, from last year.

-Any recent changes to analyst estimates for HanesBrands should also be noted by investors.
-Recent revisions tend to reflect the latest near-term business trends.
+It is also important to note the recent changes to analyst estimates for HanesBrands.
+These revisions typically reflect the latest short-term business trends, which can change frequently.
 With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-Over the past month, the Zacks Consensus EPS estimate remained stagnant.
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+The Zacks Consensus EPS estimate remained stagnant within the past month.
 HanesBrands is currently sporting a Zacks Rank of #3 (Hold).

-Valuation is also important, so investors should note that HanesBrands has a Forward P/E ratio of 8.83 right now.
-This represents a discount compared to its industry's average Forward P/E of 15.26.
+Digging into valuation, HanesBrands currently has a Forward P/E ratio of 8.9.
+Its industry sports an average Forward P/E of 15.29, so we one might conclude that HanesBrands is trading at a discount comparatively.

 The Textile - Apparel industry is part of the Consumer Discretionary sector.
-This group has a Zacks Industry Rank of 53, putting it in the top 21% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 67, which puts it in the top 27% of all 250+ industries.

 Click to get this free report